gatsbyjs/gatsby/docs/docs/query-extraction.md

 We're now in the [handleQuery](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/internal-plugins/query-runner/query-watcher.js#L68) function.

-If the query is a `StaticQuery`, we call the `replaceStaticQuery` action to save it to to the `staticQueryComponents` namespace which is a mapping from a component's path to an object that contains the raw GraphQL Query amonst other things.
+If the query is a `StaticQuery`, we call the `replaceStaticQuery` action to save it to to the `staticQueryComponents` namespace which is a mapping from a component's path to an object that contains the raw GraphQL Query amongst other things.
 More details in [Static Queries](/docs/static-vs-normal-queries/).
-We also remove component's `jsonName` from the `components` redux namespace.
+We also remove component's `jsonName` from the `components` Redux namespace.
 See [Page -> Node Dependencies](/docs/page-node-dependencies/).

 If the query is just a normal every day query (not StaticQuery), then we update its component's `query` in the redux `components` namespace via the [replaceComponentQuery](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/redux/actions.js#L827) action.